 Artificial intelligence (AI) and machine learning (ML) have seen impressive developments in the last decades.
 Think about Google’s DeepMind defeating Lee Sedol, the best human player of Go, with their program AlphaGo in 2015.
 The latest version, AlphaZero, is remarkable because it relied on deep reinforcement learning to learn how to play Go entirely by itself from scratch: with only the rules of the game, through trial and error, and playing millions of games against itself.
 Machine learning algorithms have a range of other practical applications, from image recognition in medical diagnostics to energy management.

 Today, AI systems and ML are also increasingly adopted in public administration and business to help make difficult decisions from individuals’ eligibility to social benefits and prison sentences to content moderation on Facebook.
 They will also improve productivity and disrupt labor markets by fueling a new wave of automation.
-In my forthcoming article (available soon) in Moral Philosophy and Politics, I argue for collaboration between governments and the private sector to tackle the ethical dimension of AI, but I maintain a priority of governments’ hard regulation over businesses’ self–regulation.
+In my new article in Moral Philosophy and Politics, I argue for collaboration between governments and the private sector to tackle the ethical dimension of AI, but I maintain a priority of governments’ hard regulation over businesses’ self–regulation.